Baltimore, MD, Schools with HVAC Programs

 HVACR Technician Program

-Consisting of eight courses, the HVAC training program can be completed in 960 hours.
+Consisting of 16 non-credit courses, the HVAC training program can be completed in 960 hours.
 Required courses include basic refrigeration, fundamentals of electricity, mechanical controls, commercial refrigeration, heating, air conditioning and duct design.
 Upon completion of the HVAC training program, students are eligible to sit for the EPA's refrigerant transition and recovery certification examination.
 Students will be able to pursue entry-level employment as HVAC technicians at commercial and residential sites.

 The HVAC apprenticeship program requires that students complete 144 hours of classroom work and 2,000 hours of field training.
 The program is sponsored by the Associated Builders and Contractors and approved through the Maryland Apprenticeship Training Council.